 - The momentum of a stock is measured by the stock values of the stocks that influence it.

-- The mass of one stock with respect to another measures the degree of responsiveness of one stock to changes in another.
-Thus stocks have intertial resistance to change.
+- The mass of one stock, with respect to another, measures the degree of responsiveness of one stock to changes in another.
+Thus stocks have inertial resistance to change.

 - Stocks will remain level or change uniformly unless they are acted upon by a force.
 That is, they are influenced by stocks that are themselves undergoing change.
 The first law of stock dynamics.